giovanniboscu/continuous-section-field/docs/aes/nrel_case/README.md

 The degraded case is more demanding.
 The local stiffness reductions introduce sharper variations along the member axis.
 As a result, coarse discretizations can be less reliable and may show a less regular convergence trend.

-This behaviour highlights one of the main motivations for using a ontinuous stiffness representation.
+This behaviour highlights one of the main motivations for using a continuous stiffness representation.
 A simple piecewise model with too few stations may miss or underrepresent local stiffness variations, while a denser discretization converges toward the continuous analytical reference.

 The comparison report provides the final validation evidence through: